 [Hint: draw through point F a line parallel to AB, as shown in the figure below.
-Prove that this gives a parallelogram, in which points E, F are midpoints of opposite sides. ]
+Prove that this gives a parallelogram, in which points E, F are midpoints of opposite sides.]

-- 7. Given a triangle $\triangle ABC$ , complete (with proof) the following straightedge-compass constructions: (a) Construct the median from A to $\overline{BC}$ - (b) Construct the altitude from A to $\overline{BC}$ - (c) Construct the angle bisector from A to $\overline{BC}$ - 8.
-Given a circle, complete (with proof) a straightedge-compass construction of the center point of the circle.
-[Hint: recall that the perpendicular bisector is the locus of points equidistant from two given points.]
+- 5. (Constructions) Given a triangle $\triangle ABC$, complete (with proof) the following straightedge-compass constructions: - (a) Construct the median from A to \overline{BC} - (b) Construct the altitude from A to \overline{BC} - (c) Construct the angle bisector from A to \overline{BC} - (d) Now, for a slightly different exercise, given a circle, complete (with proof) a straightedge-compass construction of the center point of the circle.